Mabel Byrd: Civil rights activism

 Byrd was the first African American woman to work for the National Recovery Administration.
 She was in charge of the application of new rules regarding both pay equality and fair working conditions.
 While in this job she faced public critique from a few news sources.
-Both the The Washington Herald and the New York Daily News commented on her, but with very differing opinions.
+Both The Washington Herald and the New York Daily News commented on her, but with very differing opinions.
 The Herald said she was a "shrewd economist" while the Daily News said she was labeled an "efficient, able negro woman".
 After only a few months, Byrd was asked to leave her position at the NRA because they did not feel it would be safe for an African American woman to do any work or establish any projects in the South.
 Despite all of the obstacles and hostile environments she had faced, it was decided she could not keep herself safe and do her work.
 She then joined the Joint Committee for National Recovery (JCNR), investigating possible hate crimes such as lynchings, as well as unsafe working conditions.
 With what they found through these investigations, the JCNR went before Congress and testified that despite the Roosevelt Administration's promises, all people were not being treated with equality.

 In the mid-1920s, Byrd had become somewhat of an icon in the African American community.
 Byrd was still associated with New York's YWCA, and became the president of the Alpha Beta Chapter (currently New York Alumnae Chapter) of the Delta Sigma Theta sorority.
 Byrd was selected in 1927 to travel to England, where she studied settlement housing.
 In Europe she worked to establish herself further as an activist on racial issues.
 Working with the League of Nations, she rallied people during a speech to fight against racism in Prague, furthering her work as an activist.
 Not only was she an activist for the African American community, Byrd also fought for women's rights as a strong believer that women deserved to be treated equally with men.